What is Progesterone?

 Get a Progesterone Test to Confirm Your Progesterone Is Low

 If you think that you’ve got the signs of low progesterone, besides a progesterone test you may need to get a blood test to confirm whether your conjecture was right or not.
 For accurate progesterone test results, the blood test ought to be done approximately 7 days before your cycle.
-The minimum progesterone level should be higher than 8 ng/mL or 25 nmol/L. If the progesterone levels appear to be low, the first thing you need to do is see your doctor because self-diagnosing will not give you the true picture.
+The minimum progesterone level should be higher than 1 ng/mL during your ovulation period.
+If the progesterone levels appear to be low, the first thing you need to do is see your doctor because self-diagnosing will not give you the true picture.

 (See the recommended aids: progesterone tests)